Arsslensoft/eservices-product/README.md

 ```

 ## Building the images
-Well building the images needs to be in order, and i have a problem here
+Well building the images needs to be in order, and we have a problem here

 **The product-service will not build if the config-service is offline**

 First build the config-service image using IntelliJ.

-So i need to run a config-service container first to build the product-service docker image.
+So we need to run a config-service container first to build the product-service docker image.

 I do it by typing this command